phantomcurve/Currency-Converter/README.md

 * Open and extract downloaded ZIP folder
 * Load extracted project directory folder into your favorite code editor
 * In your terminal command line (from the project directory) run "npm install"
-* Once "npm install" has completed, run "npm run build"
+* Once "npm install" has completed, code away!
+And don't forget to run "npm run build" after any major changes to your code
 * Navigate to [Exchange Rate API](https://www.exchangerate-api.com/), create a user account and copy your given API Key
 * Create .env file to hold your API key, then add API-KEY="paste-your-api-key-here" (the quotes should be replaced by your key!)